Secure connection negotiation

 Tomcat OpenSSL support using the Apache Portable Runtime (APR)/native provider

 - SSLProtocol =

 - SSLVerifyClient =

-Provider and Consumer systems SHALL only accept client certificates with a valid Spine ‘chain of trust’ (i.e. linked to the Spine SubCA and RootCA).
+Provider and consumer systems SHALL only accept client certificates with a valid Spine ‘chain of trust’ (that is, linked to the Spine SubCA and RootCA).

 FQDN presented in the client certificate is that of the Spine Security Proxy (SSP).